23 things to do on the Thames, London

 Once the royal inhabitants of Hampton Court – appropriated by Henry VIII from Cardinal Wolsey – would have arrived by barge, and you can still get a boat to Hampton to discover the Tudor palace, complete with maze and Magic Garden.

-I visited Hampton Court with a baby and have been back my daughter several times since – one of my family favourite days out.
+I visited Hampton Court with a baby and have been back my daughter several times since – one of my favourite family days out.
+Check out one of our latest visits to Hampton Court with kids.

-You can also get a combined Historic Royal Palaces pass including access to Hampton Court and the Tower of London.
+You can also get a combined Historic Royal Palaces pass including access to Kensington Palace and the Tower of London as well as Hampton Court

 Visit the Tower of London

-Another royal palace, the very water gate you entered by was significant – kings and queens would arrive in state to be conducted to the royal apartments… apart from a few who entered by Traitor’s Gate, numbered among the prisoners who often never set foot outside again.
+Another royal palace which was accessed by water, the very gate you entered by was significant – kings and queens would arrive in state to be conducted to the royal apartments… apart from a few who entered by Traitor’s Gate, numbered among the prisoners who often never set foot outside again.

 From the Norman White Tower to the medieval additions, crown jewels, beefeaters and ravens, plus centuries of history, the Tower of London is one of my favourite London sights.
 Click here to buy tickets.